Nitin-G-A/XO-Game/README.md

 - Two players take turns: Player 1 uses **O**, Player 2 uses **X**.
 - First player to align 3 of their symbols vertically, horizontally, or diagonally wins.
 - If all 9 cells are filled without a winner, the game ends in a draw.

 ---

-## 📸 Screenshots

-> _You can add screenshots of your game here after deployment._

----